-Provided to Wellington members by Cooper Aerobics and Cooper Wellness Strategies — the CooperQuest wellness program.
+Provided FREE to Wellington members by Cooper Aerobics and Cooper Wellness Strategies — the CooperQuest wellness program.
 This on-going, custom-designed benefit provides you tools, resources and encouragement to help you achieve the fitness results you desire.
+To watch a video about Cooper Quest presented by Dr. Tyler Cooper Click here!

 Cooper Quest incorporates assessment in five areas: cardiovascular fitness, body composition, blood work, functional fitness, and well-being.
 After assessing your cardiovascular fitness level we can also provide a program designed to help improve your endurance and achieve a higher level of fitness.
 The Aerobics Point System, developed by Kenneth H. Cooper, M.D., M.P.H., is based on the type of exercise, duration, and level of exertion.
 Your cardiovascular fitness is assessed by having you walk one mile at your fastest pace on a treadmill.
 You are then assigned a score based on your performance, and you can then receive a 12-week walking or jogging Aerobics Point System program designed to improve your endurance.
 After completion of the program you can schedule another test to measure your progress.
-Appointment slots will be open from Thursday, March 31, through Friday, April 15.
-Testing will take about 30 minutes and consists of a 1 mile walk on a treadmill.
+Appointment slots will be open on weekdays from Wednesday, March 1, through Friday, March 24.
+Testing will take about 1 hour and consists of a 1 mile walk on a treadmill along with a functional fitness test, blood pressure check, well-being check, and body composition measurement.
 If you are a runner and can already consistently maintain a pace of 9 minutes per mile or less, then you have the option of running 1.5 miles instead.
 At the completion of the assessment you’ll received a personalized exercise plan and coaching to improve your fitness level.

 To sign up click here: Sign Up for Cooper Quest!.
 If you are interested but can't find a timeslot that works for you, call us at 972-874-8329 and we'll find a time that does.